Amazon Bedrock or Amazon SageMaker AI?

 with various AWS services and managing the infrastructure required to deploy and

 integrate their models.
-As a result, SageMaker may have a steeper learning curve if you’re
+As a result, SageMaker AI may have a steeper learning curve if you’re

 new to machine learning or have limited experience with AWS.

-The choice between Amazon Bedrock and Amazon SageMaker is not always mutually exclusive.
-In some
+The choice between Amazon Bedrock and Amazon SageMaker AI is not always mutually exclusive.
+In some cases,

-cases, you may benefit from using both services together.
-For example, you could use Amazon Bedrock to
+you may benefit from using both services together.
+For example, you can use Amazon Bedrock to quickly

-quickly prototype and deploy a foundation model, and then use SageMaker to further refine and
+prototype and deploy a foundation model, and then use SageMaker AI to further refine and optimize the

-Ultimately, the decision between Amazon Bedrock and Amazon SageMaker depends on your specific
+Ultimately, the decision between Amazon Bedrock and Amazon SageMaker AI depends on your specific

 requirements.
 Evaluating these factors can help you make an informed decision and choose the